-GAC’s story began when the Churches of Christ in Atlanta had attempted to start a school in 1948 and again in 1953, but their efforts had failed.
+GAC’s story began when the Churches of Christ in Atlanta attempted to start a school in 1948 and again in 1953, but their efforts failed.
 “Their dream lived on into the 1960s, which was a turbulent time for education in America.
 Members of the Atlanta churches wanted a school where, in addition to a standard school program, God would be honored.
-Their desire was to have a school where the Bible would be taught by Christian teachers in a Christian environment, where prayer could occur within the school, and a student body that was racially integrated.
+Their desire was to have a school where the Bible would be taught by Christian teachers in a Christian environment; where prayer could occur within the school; and a racially integrated student body would learn alongside one another.

 Resources were few, but men and women across Georgia could see God’s hand.
 Those early dreamers believed that faith and learning could be united as one, to create a generation of young men and women of character, for Atlanta, and for God’s church.